 The Ramble work also includes the restoration and reconstruction of rustic features, including the recreation of three rustic, open-air shelters that once existed at high points in the landscape, providing shaded seating where visitors might rest and take in views of the surrounding scenery.

 As part of an ongoing project to establish a meadow of native grasses and wildflowers at the southwest Dene Slope, the Conservancy recently completed the installation of irrigation throughout the landscape.
-The meadow will be seeded and rustic seating installed this spring.
+Rustic seating installed this summer.

 West 86th – 90th Street Landscape and Perimeter